deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 ## Machine configuration

 The configuration of the machine is also quite important for any development setup.
 So my laptop is a Dell Precision 5530 Mobile Workstation.
 I had the exact same setup with my old Dell 5510 as well, which is quite a similar configuration to 5530.
-I still have it as a backup Laptop, its 2 years old now but can still give most of the top-end laptops today a run for its money.
+I still have it as a backup Laptop, its two years old now, but it can still give most of the top-end laptops today a run for its money.

-I used the [custom configuration](https://www.dell.com/nl-nl/work/shop/isv-gecertificeerd-en-geoptimaliseerd-workstation/precision-5530/spd/precision-15-5530-laptop/xctop5530emea?selectionState=eyJGUHJpY2UiOjMwODcuNDUsIklVUHJpY2UiOjMwODcuNDUsIk9DIjoieGN0b3A1NTMwZW1lYSIsIlF0eSI6MSwiUHJTdCI6IiIsIk1vZHMiOlt7IklkIjoxNDYsIk9wdHMiOlt7IklkIjoiR0NCV1pVMiJ9XX0seyJJZCI6MTEsIk9wdHMiOlt7IklkIjoiR1JFUEZVMiJ9XX0seyJJZCI6MTQ5LCJPcHRzIjpbeyJJZCI6Ikc1R0FJQzgifV19LHsiSWQiOjYsIk9wdHMiOlt7IklkIjoiRzBTTVk1OSJ9XX0seyJJZCI6MywiT3B0cyI6W3siSWQiOiJHSk1TVDRLIn1dfSx7IklkIjo4LCJPcHRzIjpbeyJJZCI6IkdSMlNHSkgifV19LHsiSWQiOjM3MiwiT3B0cyI6W3siSWQiOiJHM1c1QzZIIn1dfSx7IklkIjoxMDAyLCJPcHRzIjpbeyJJZCI6IkdFODBUOVcifV19LHsiSWQiOjc0OSwiT3B0cyI6W3siSWQiOiJHOEJYV1lJIn1dfSx7IklkIjo1NSwiT3B0cyI6W3siSWQiOiJHSkVWUDNYIn1dfSx7IklkIjoxMTIsIk9wdHMiOlt7IklkIjoiR1c5SUs3RiJ9XX0seyJJZCI6MTAwMywiT3B0cyI6W3siSWQiOiJHNlE1WFo0In1dfSx7IklkIjoyMDAwNzYsIk9wdHMiOlt7IklkIjoiR1cyRVNBNyJ9XX0seyJJZCI6MzAsIk9wdHMiOlt7IklkIjoiODI3ODc1In1dfV19&cartItemId=c4d9c6f5-9956-4c6f-87ac-d0472018ad78) option from Dell to get the best possible setup at that time. it's not cheap but my company, [XebiaLabs](https://xebialabs.com/), provided a handsome budget and I think it is worth every penny.
+I used the [custom configuration](https://www.dell.com/nl-nl/work/shop/isv-gecertificeerd-en-geoptimaliseerd-workstation/precision-5530/spd/precision-15-5530-laptop/xctop5530emea?selectionState=eyJGUHJpY2UiOjMwODcuNDUsIklVUHJpY2UiOjMwODcuNDUsIk9DIjoieGN0b3A1NTMwZW1lYSIsIlF0eSI6MSwiUHJTdCI6IiIsIk1vZHMiOlt7IklkIjoxNDYsIk9wdHMiOlt7IklkIjoiR0NCV1pVMiJ9XX0seyJJZCI6MTEsIk9wdHMiOlt7IklkIjoiR1JFUEZVMiJ9XX0seyJJZCI6MTQ5LCJPcHRzIjpbeyJJZCI6Ikc1R0FJQzgifV19LHsiSWQiOjYsIk9wdHMiOlt7IklkIjoiRzBTTVk1OSJ9XX0seyJJZCI6MywiT3B0cyI6W3siSWQiOiJHSk1TVDRLIn1dfSx7IklkIjo4LCJPcHRzIjpbeyJJZCI6IkdSMlNHSkgifV19LHsiSWQiOjM3MiwiT3B0cyI6W3siSWQiOiJHM1c1QzZIIn1dfSx7IklkIjoxMDAyLCJPcHRzIjpbeyJJZCI6IkdFODBUOVcifV19LHsiSWQiOjc0OSwiT3B0cyI6W3siSWQiOiJHOEJYV1lJIn1dfSx7IklkIjo1NSwiT3B0cyI6W3siSWQiOiJHSkVWUDNYIn1dfSx7IklkIjoxMTIsIk9wdHMiOlt7IklkIjoiR1c5SUs3RiJ9XX0seyJJZCI6MTAwMywiT3B0cyI6W3siSWQiOiJHNlE1WFo0In1dfSx7IklkIjoyMDAwNzYsIk9wdHMiOlt7IklkIjoiR1cyRVNBNyJ9XX0seyJJZCI6MzAsIk9wdHMiOlt7IklkIjoiODI3ODc1In1dfV19&cartItemId=c4d9c6f5-9956-4c6f-87ac-d0472018ad78) option from Dell to get the best possible setup at that time.
+It's not cheap but my company, [XebiaLabs](https://xebialabs.com/), provided a handsome budget and I think it is worth every penny.
 This, in my opinion, is one of the best Laptops for developers.
 So here is what I have.

 **Processor**: Intel® Core™ i9-8950HK CPU @ 2.90GHz × 12